So that means the president in World Series parlance is two for two.

 What?

-Well, it was so Hot, you know, it's the cause of everything these days.
+You know, it's the cause of everything these days.

 It absolutely is.

-You listen to the mainstream media, or as Rush likes to say, the drive by media.
+You listen to the mainstream media, or as Rush likes to say, the drive-by media.

 And global warming single-handedly is the cause for every malady under the sun.